danielpclark/env_compat/README.md

 # => HTTPS://GITHUB.COM/COMPANY/PRIVATE-REPO.GIT
 ```

-To define you own custom special character mappings feel free to overwrite
+To define your own custom special character mappings feel free to overwrite
 the EnvCompat module instance method of `:mapping`.  **NOTE:** When changing
 mapping the underscore symbol must be mapped.